ivaoes/TrainingServer/README.md

 ## Contributing
 To include your changes, fork this repository, create your plugin following the pattern of this repository, then submit a pull request.
 Contributors are required to check their own code for licensing issues and necessary approvals before filing a pull request.

+## Troubleshooting
+Windows <7 and some older versions of Windows 10 may not have the necessary capabilities to run the self-contained version of the application.
+If this issue affects you ("This app can't run on your PC"), download the latest .NET 7.0 or higher runtime and use the Framework version of the application.